gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 So this was nerve wrecking and helped us jump from 9/10th place to 6th at the last minute of the comptetition.

-**Solution**: Log4J bug obvious, but not the way to connect to it at first.
+**Solution**: Log4J is an obvious bug as it along with Minecraft are Java-based, but this was not the way to connect to it at first.

 Seemed like no way to connect to the server, couldn't get a client installed properly, so a decision to find a similar ctf challenge was made.